International Society of Nutrigenetics & Nutrigenomics

-The International Society of Nutrigenetics/Nutrigenomics (ISNN) was established in 2005, under the Presidency of Artemis P. Simopoulos, MD (USA).
+The International Society of Nutrigenetics/Nutrigenomics (ISNN) was established in 2005 under the Presidency of Artemis P. Simopoulos, MD.

-It is the purpose of the Society to increase the understanding of the role of genetic variation and individual dietary response, and the role of nutrients in gene expression generally.
+It is the purpose of the Society to increase the understanding of the role of genetic variation and dietary response and the role of nutrients in gene expression.
 This purpose is pursued through research and education of professionals and the general public.

 The Aims of the Society shall be achieved through:

 a. promoting research on the role of genetic variation and dietary response and the role of nutrients in gene expression;

 b. defining the relationship between genes and nutrients from basic biology to clinical states.
 This encompasses the areas of (1) genetic variation and dietary response, (2) nutrients in gene expression, and (3) the role of genes in the determination of nutritional requirements;

 c. establishing a Network of Centers on Genetics, Nutrition and Health worldwide;

 d. encouraging the development of programs for genetics and nutrition in departments of nutrition and genetics, and in schools of public health and medicine;